nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="sustainability"></a>Green sustainability

-Compared to a conventional city, the impossible design should provide:
+Compared to a conventional city, the Impossible design should provide:

 * **Lower carbon footprint** per capita
   - lower-energy commutes in smaller, more efficient vehicles